Last Updated on May 28, 2025 by vanessa sequeira

 For example, halal shares to buy in India might include stocks like TCS or Infosys, which typically meet Shariah-compliant standards due to their low debt and permissible business operations.

-Key principles of Shariah investment
+Key Principles of Shariah Investments

 The company’s primary business must be halal (according to Islamic law – Shariah).
 Under Shariah law, companies engaged in gambling, alcohol, tobacco, etc., are excluded.